top of page

 Today I sit alone.

-My yesterdays were filled with caring for my family, having lunch with friends, going to work, & cooking
+was filled with caring for my family, having lunch with friends, going to work and cooking dinner.

 My soul was yelling out "No! that's not me, that's my Mom!", but one quick glance into the mirror confirmed the truth.
 Time had passed and I had been too busy to notice.